patriciahughes1/Cyclistic_Case_Study_Google_Analytics/README.md

 # Introduction
 In this case study, I will be using the data analysis process and steps to demostrate my understanding and answer real-world questions from this fictional company.

-Data Link: [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) this will be the data used for the Cyclistic company
+* Data Link: [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) this will be the data used for the Cyclistic company
+* Scripts:
+*

 # Scenario
 Working as a junior data analyst in the marketing team for Cyclistic, a bike-sharing company based in Chicago.